 Sensata appreciates the communication and actions our suppliers have taken, and continue to take, to resolve supply shortages while ensuring there is little to no impact to Sensata.

 I look forward to partnering with you on these fundamental and very important business objectives.
 Suggestions and opportunities that you feel would offer improved solutions for us are always welcome.
 Please feel free to reach out to your Sensata contacts if you should have any questions.

 We appreciate your continued support and partnership with Sensata.

-Questions regarding Sensata's CMRT Policy and reporting process should be sent to Sensata's Environmental, Social and Governance Compliance Team at [email protected].
+Questions or comments regarding Sensata's Responsible Sourcing requirements and 2021 Due Diligence Schedule should be sent to Sensata's Environmental, Social and Governance (ESG) Compliance Team at [email protected].

-Sensata has established the Sensata Supplier Portal that enables Sensata and its suppliers to collaborate real time for general lifecycle management and material planning purposes.
+Sensata has established the Sensata Supplier Portal that enables Sensata and its suppliers to collaborate real time for general profile management and material planning purposes.

 The Supplier Portal allows Sensata and Supplier to perform:

 Data collection: Tax Id, DUNS Information, address, detailed contact information, banking, pricing and invoicing.

 Notifications: For your Information and Action required (e.g., update profile, documents, surveys, etc.).